Island Diary December 2014

 returning to the island and takes photos of the sun setting to the southwest.

 of holding it for ransom.
-Joan Rhoad, Jeff Koehler, Don and Sue Thwaite and Jen Booker are spotted at Sam’s Club in
+Joan Rhoad, Jeff Koehler, Don and Sue Thwaite, and Jen Booker are spotted at Sam’s Club in

 Sandusky.

 Put-in-Bay Diary – Wed., Dec.
-3rd – Patty Bauer posts she’ll buy the first 40 oz. beer today for a safe return of her snow globe.
+3rd – Patty Bauer posts she’ll buy the first 40 oz.
+Beer today for a safe return of her snow globe.

-to be having phone problems.
+Put-in-Bay Diary- Thurs., Dec.
+4th – There’s something seriously wrong with the cell phone service on the island.
+Everyone seems to be having phone problems.
 Cell phone users are getting “Welcome to Canada” messages on their phones.
 The Christmas Bazaar takes place at the Town Hall.
 There’s an Open House at Monument.
-Superintendent Blanca Stransky delights everyone by having the Monument illuminated with green and red lights.
+Superintendent Blanca Stransky delights everyone by illuminating the Monument with green and red lights.

 Put-in-Bay Diary- Sun., Dec.
 7th – Ferryboats leave from the downtown dock as winds hamper the use of the east side of the Lime Kiln Dock.